sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(yep.errors).toEqual([])
 -->

-Positive names and positive conditions are usually easier to read then negative ones.
+Positive names and positive conditions are usually easier to read than negative ones.

-By this time we should alredy notice that we don’t need the `errorsFound` variable at all: its value can alway be derived from `errorMessages`:
+By this time we should already notice that we don’t need the `errorsFound` variable at all: its value can always be derived from `errorMessages`:

 <!--
 class X {